amir2596/Scope-Sense/README.md

 1. **Install Ollama** — https://ollama.com, then pull the two local models this project uses:
    ```
-   ollama pull bge-m3       # embeddings, multilingual (Persian included)
+   ollama pull bge-m3               # embeddings
-   ollama pull qwen2.5:7b-instruct   # reasoning / clarification agent (text-only, lighter than gemma4)
+   ollama pull qwen2.5:7b-instruct  # clarification + explanation agent
    ```
-   Start the server (if not already running as a background service):
+   Start the server if it isn't already running as a background service:
    ```
    ollama serve
    ```